Île de la Jatte: History

 In 1818, the Duke of Orléans, Louis-Philippe, acquired the Château de Neuilly to house his family of ten children.
 He bought the land and created a park which included the island, reachable only by boat.
 He also moved the Temple de Mars ('Temple of Mars'), which his father had commissioned, from Parc Monceau, and put it on the northern point of the island, converting it into the Temple de l’amour ('Temple of Love').
 It was moved to the southern end of the island in 1930.

 Between 1850 and 1870, Napoléon III and Baron Haussmann further modified the island, and artists began painting there.
 At the end of the 19th century the island became known for its painters, especially the Impressionists.
-In addition to Georges Seurat, artist such as Claude Monet, Vincent van Gogh, Alfred Sisley, Charles Angrand, and Albert Gleizes painted scenes of the island.
+In addition to Georges Seurat, artists such as Claude Monet, Vincent van Gogh, Alfred Sisley, Charles Angrand, and Albert Gleizes painted scenes of the island.

-In June 2009, a walk around the island (Île des Impressionnistes) was established, detailing the works of the Impressionists.
+In June 2009, a walk around the island was established, detailing the works of the Impressionists.